moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ## Common Catalog Field Registry

 This document creates a new IANA registry for the Common Catalog fields.
-The registry is called "Common Catalog Fields".
+The registry is called "MoQ Common Catalog Fields".
 This registry is managed by the IANA according to the Specification Required policy of [RFC5226].
 The initial entries in the registry are:

 | Descriptive Name        |  Field Name            | Required |  Location |  JSON type |                         Specification                             |
 |:========================|:=======================|:=========|:==========|:===========|:==================================================================|